HWHapply/VID/README.md

 | celln_uid |  ... | negative |

 - `clinical_column` ('clinical_column' by default): The sample level infection status, only has two str values: 'positive' and 'negative', please note that this column is not included in the metadata by default, please manually add it if doesn't exist.
-- `sample_column` ('orig.ident' by default): The unique identifier for sample the cell originate from, included in the metadata by default.
+- `sample_column` ('orig.ident' by default): The unique identifier for patient the cell originate from, included in the metadata by default.

 Please specify the column names in your dataset accordingly with optional arguments `clinical_column` and `sample_column`:
 ```bash